 The course follows a modular structure that covers key topics in art and design as industries.
 Module 1 provides a framing of art and design through an introductory mapping of their eco-systems and major actors.
 Module 2 provides an introduction to key methods of creating value (both economic and non-economic) in art and design, including the value impact of recent digital innovation.
 Module 3 examines issues critical to communication and marketing in art and design.
 Module 4 provides an introduction to challenges and solutions to funding in art and design.
 Finally, module 5 looks at how and why methods and tools from art and design are being used in business located outside of the traditional art and design industries.

-- Mapping the art and design industries by their goods, processes, participants, working arrangements, and organizational structures
+- Introduction to art and design industries by mapping their goods, processes, participants, working arrangements, and organizational structures

 - Communication and branding in the market for art and design goods and audiences

 - Challenges and solutions to funding in art and design

 - Introduction to design thinking and artistic methods applied to non-art and design sectors

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.